AthleteMonitoring/dashboard/README.md

 ## Coming soon!

-- Put up a live working demo for people to play around with (get thinking about what plots/charts might suit your data)
+- Put up a live working demo for people to play around with (get thinking about what plots/charts might suit your data).
-- develop other plots/charts that link to the datatable (i.e scatter, pie, tree...)
+- develop other plots/charts that link to the datatable (i.e scatter, pie, tree...).
+- Setup guide so it can run locally by users.
+- Do a nice video of the 6 Nations Dummy Example showing all features.
+- Credit all the amazing work by others that make this possible!!!